sfmaple/bios-form/README.md

   to: string;
 }
 type FieldSchema = {
-  id?: string; // it was used on fieldSchema and action indexes?: string[];
+  id?: string; // it was used on , fieldSchema, rules and action indexes?: string[];
   name?: string;
   title?: string;